JavaFoil — Analysis of Airfoils

 trailing edge, using the "Squire-Young" approximation.
 Both steps (potential

 repeated for the given range of angle of attacks, which yields a complete polar

 of the airfoil for one fixed Reynolds number.

-The calculations are performed by a computer code of my own, not by the Eppler or the XFOIL program.
-Only the boundary layer module was based on the method which is also found in the initial version of the Eppler program.
+Note that the calculations are performed by a computer code of my own, not by the Eppler or the XFOIL program.
+Only the boundary layer module was directly based on the method which is also found in the initial version of the Eppler program.
 Additions include new stall and transition models.

-As said above, JavaFoil is a relatively simple program, with some limitations.
+As said above, JavaFoil is a relatively simple program, with limitations.
 As with all engineering computer codes, it is up to the user to judge and to decide how far he wants to trust a program.
-Because JavaFoil does not model laminar separation bubbles and flow separation, the results will be incorrect if either of these occur.
-Flow separation, as it occurs at stall, is modeled to some extent by empirical corrections, so that maximum lift can be predicted for "conventional" airfoils.
+Because JavaFoil does not model laminar separation bubbles and turbulent flow separation, the results will be incorrect if larger areas of flow separation are present.
+Massive separation, as it occurs at stall, is modeled to some extent by empirical corrections, so that maximum lift can be predicted approximately for "conventional" airfoils.
 If you analyze an airfoil beyond stall, the results will be quite inaccurate.
-It is questionable, whether a two dimensional analysis method can be used at all in this regime, as the flow field beyond stall is fully three dimensional with spanwise flow and strong vortices.
+It is questionable, whether any two dimensional analysis method can be used at all in this regime, as the flow field beyond stall is fully three dimensional with spanwise flow and possibly strong three dimensional vortices.

 [Back to Home Page] Suggestions?
 Corrections?
 Remarks? e-mail: Martin Hepperle.

 Due to the increasing amount of SPAM mail, I have to change this e-Mail address regularly.
 You will always find the latest version in the footer of all my pages.